tsweet77/intention-repeater/README.md

 I placed this into open source in order that it might be developed and improved upon.

+Instructions for automating in v5.1+ are at: https://www.intentionrepeater.com/usage.html

 The Intensity determines how many 0's are in the number of iterations per second, minus one.
 So Intensity of 1 would be one iteration per second.
 Intensity of 7 would be 1 million iterations per second, depending on the hardware.
 If your hardware can't do 10 million iterations per second, then